adeeteya/Classipod/README.md

 - 📳 Vibration when clicking buttons and scrolling through the scroll wheel
 - 🔇 Volume Control
 - 🪞 Reflective Cover Art
+- 🔉 Click Wheel Sounds

 ### 🔜 Upcoming Features
-- 🔉 Click Wheel Sounds
 - ⬇️ Caching Metadata of the songs for faster boot up times
 - 📃 Ability to Create and Store Custom User Created Playlists
 - 🔍 Ability to search songs
 - 🎮 Ipod Built-in Games
 - 📸 Ability to View Photos and Videos from the device
 - 📖 App Usage Tutorial
+- ℹ️ About Page

 ## 💻 Installation links